adrn/gala/gala/potential/scf/tests/data/README.md

-This directory contains data files used by the package or tests.
+Note: the data in here was generated using the scripts in https://github.com/adrn/biff